-Build the fire, don’t start it yet, just get it ready.
-Start at appropriate time
+- Build the fire, don’t start it yet, just get it ready to at appropriate time

-Bring out refrigerated food, do this right before you eat, so you don’t have to worry about anything going bad.
-Refrigerate leftovers promptly.
+- Bring out refrigerated food, do this right before you eat, so you don’t have to worry about anything going bad.

 If you take the time to plan ahead and make these lists, your cook-out will go smoothly.